OlajideTechie/cypress-api-test/README.md

 ## How to run test

-* Clone this repo to your local machine by using the
+* Clone this repo to your local machine by using the following snippet

 **```git clone <repository> command```**